 How it Works

-At a very basic level, it is a stock market game.
+At a very basic level, it is a stock market game, where players learn how to invest.
 A player picks 5 stocks at the beginning of the year in his/her portfolio.
 These stocks are tracked in a simulation (so no real money is at stake) and at the end of the year, the players are ranked by the returns they generate in their portfolio.

 In PwP version, a player pays to play the game.
 The entry fees are reasonable, $100 for Novice level, $1000 for Pro and $10,000 for Masters.
 Majority of us will play at the Novice or Pro level, with Pro level requiring a certain number of years of investing experience.
 The Masters level is entirely by invitation and includes players such as Einhorn, Greenblatt, Leon Cooperman, Kyle Bass, etc. The entry fees for each level are collected in a pool for that level and at the end of the contest, the chosen charities of the top 3 players in the class get a share of the pool.